 THIS IS NOT A NETWORKING OR REFERRAL BUILDING GROUP.
 It’s a business building group comprised of small business owners determined to grow their businesses.

-• Yes, it’s a paid peer-advisory group comprised of 7 business owners with me serving as chairman of the group.
+• The Peer Advantage by Bula Network is a paid peer-advisory group opportunity for 7 business owners to collaborate with one another, with me serving as chairman of each group.
 Eight of us coming together with our collective insights, wisdom, experience and perspectives.
 I’m currently building two groups – one morning group and one late afternoon group.

 • It’s a virtual group that will meet using video conferencing technology accessible via a desktop, laptop, tablet or phone.
 Easy.
 Convenient.
 Quick.